NicoleFurtadoOliveira/llm_on_chain_icp/README.md

 This project was an adaptation of https://github.com/modclub-app/rust-connect-py-ai-to-ic/tree/main in order to participate on the ICP Hackerhouse on 9-10/11/2024 in the context of AI:CON Crypto Conference in Lisbon.

-We can usually infer 7 tokens max before we run out of instructions limit:

-Error: Failed update call.
-Caused by: The replica returned a rejection error: reject code CanisterError, reject message Error from Canister bkyz2-fmaaa-aaaaa-qaaaq-cai: Canister exceeded the limit of 40000000000 instructions for single message execution..
-Try optimizing this method to consume fewer instructions or split the work across multiple messages.
-See documentation: http://internetcomputer.org/docs/current/references/execution-errors#instruction-limit-exceeded, error code None

 ## Setup

 Install Python, Rust and Cargo